 For each Minuteman Adjutant knife we sell $20 will go to the veterans charity Green Beret Foundation.
 To find more about this great charity or to donate direct to them please visit their site here.

-For an extra free you can purchase a belt clip and or opt to have handles scales added.
-Check our other listings for these items.
+For an extra free you can purchase a belt clip.
+Check our other listings for these.

 Please note we will be making these as they are ordered.
 So please allow 2 to 6 weeks for delivery.